Glass science flasks for chemistry projects.

 Filtering: Use to filter mixtures through a funnel and filter paper.
 A tube near the top of the neck prevents unwanted pressure buildup.
 Speed up the process with a vacuum pump.

 Your chemistry laboratory will be complete with laboratory glassware from Home Science Tools!
-We offer a variety of conical flasks, round-bottom flasks, and volumetric flasks to fill your chemistry lab and make experimentation fun!
+We offer a variety of or a conical flasks (sometimes called a cylinder flask), round-bottom flasks, and volumetric flasks to fill your chemistry lab and make experimentation fun!